 Declensions of identities

-In this relevant contest the artworks shows us the multitude of facets of the cross-breeding between public and private, identity and society, body and urban setting.
+In this relevant contest, the artworks show us the multitude of facets of the cross-breeding between public and private, identity and society, and body and urban setting.

-We assist to the invasions and contaminations between public and private spaces; to the kind of ‘intimate alienation’ that flows from our habit to relating with others through the screen of a device; to urban patches who combine themselves in new worlds; to fluid fragments of cities and houses that guard private existences from our external eye.
+We assist the invasions and contaminations between public and private spaces; the kind of ‘intimate alienation’ that flows from our habit of relating with others through the screen of a device; to urban patches that combine themselves in new worlds; to fluid fragments of cities and houses that guard private existences against our external eye.

-We preserve traditions changing them in new forms; we learn to survive and protect our human identities, from the evolutionary lessons of animals and we discover the intimacy and common legacy between all human beings, despite our desire of uniqueness.
+We preserve traditions changing them into new forms; we learn to survive and protect our human identities, from the evolutionary lessons of animals and we discover the intimacy and common legacy between all human beings, despite our desire for uniqueness.